oxygenxml/oxygen-feedback-integration/README.md

 5. In the **Installation** page, choose the **Install Feedback in WebHelp output generated from a command line** option.
 6. Create an XML file \(for example, `feedback-fragment.xml`\) on disk with the content generated in the **Installation** page in the admin UI.
-7. In the Putblishing Template Decriptor file \(.opt\) use the `webhelp.fragment.feedback` HTML fragment to specify the path to the file created in the previous step.
+7. In the Putblishing Template Decriptor file \(.opt\), use the `webhelp.fragment.feedback` HTML fragment to specify the path to the file created in the previous step.
 For example:

     ```xml
     <html-fragments>